 Do you have to give a speech publicly any time soon?
-If you do, you need to know how speeches that are given publicly differ from presentations that will be viewed online.
-You need to know how to write a good public speaking speech before you give your speech.
+If so, you need to know how to write a good public speaking speech.

 Here's a possible public speaking scenario:

 You've just opened a small web design business in your town, and you join the town Chamber of Commerce.
 As a result, you're invited to give a short, five-minute presentation at the next Chamber of Commerce meeting.